aidatatools/ollama-benchmark/README.md

 On Windows, Linux, and macOS, it will detect memory RAM size to first download required LLM models.

-When memory RAM size is greater than or equal to 4GB, but less than 8GB, it will check if gemma:2b exist.
+When memory RAM size is greater than or equal to 4GB, but less than 7GB, it will check if gemma:2b exist.
 The program implicitly pull the model.

 ```bash
 ollama pull gemma:2b
 ```

-When memory RAM size is greater than or euqal to 8GB, but less than 16GB, it will check if these models exist.
+When memory RAM size is greater than 7GB, but less than 15GB, it will check if these models exist.
 The program implicitly pull these models

 ```bash
 ollama pull gemma:2b